daranzolin/OLDdaranzolin.github.io/_posts/2017-03-05-oreilley_authors.markdown

 and my persona favorite, the Springhaas.
 Would zoology textbooks with terminal prompts and monitors be half as interesting?
 I doubt it.

 The fantasy ended abruptly, as I remembered that I had a B.A. in English instead of a B.S. in Computer Science, and an M.T.S. instead of an
 MSci.
 I also assumed that the vast majority of O'Reilley authors hold terminal degrees in their respective fields.
-But...is that a safe assumption?
+But...was that a safe assumption?
 I went to find out.

 <!--more-->